Social Media Channels for Your Business

 For instance, in one organization (a boutique) that we worked with, we found that one particular type of post, the Wednesday Wow! specials, did very well.
 They got shared the most.
 We then tried to tweak the posting around the weekend and saw that the shares increased.
 A bit of rebranding, and we saw that the traffic had nearly doubled.
 And the sales didn’t increase immediately.
 There were more calls, and then, slowly, over a couple of months, the sales increased.
 There’s another lesson: As with most advertising/marketing efforts, do not assume that things will happen instantly.

 We worked with another client who found that their Facebook page was not gaining any traction.
-It was an English language training programme.
+It was an English language training program.
 We realized that the factor was not just in the choice of social media; it was in choosing the correct media for the right product.
 People were hesitant to publicly declare their ignorance of English and so rarely liked the page.
 We tried another tack: we used LinkedIn, which is used extensively for recruitment.
-We got a good response, including an unseen line of customers: companies who wanted to know more about the programme for their own employees or new recruits who may be lacking in the English language skill!
+We got a good response, including an unseen line of customers: companies who wanted to know more about the program for their own employees or new recruits who may be lacking in the English language skill!

 A Final Note

-Most statistics, unfairly but rather inevitably, looks at social media consumption based on the United States.
+Most statistics, unfairly but rather inevitably, look at social media consumption based on the United States.
 There are websites that provide data based on the country in which you are located.
 If you are doing business in China, you will have to look toward the networks that reach that country.

 And if you are looking to do business in India, you might want to consider the platforms that are used more in that country.